A Concise Guide to the Planting SeasonPosted in Category Organic Gardening | by Harrod Horticultural | Comments (0)

 Let`s take a quick look at the science before moving on to the good bits.

-Both deciduous and evergreen perennial plants in our part of the world either go into dormancy or hibernation after November and then typically in April, the leaves begin to fall and the leaf rakes arise from the back of the shed.
+Both deciduous and evergreen perennial plants in our part of the world either go into dormancy or hibernation after November.
+The leaves begin to fall and the leaf rakes arise from the back of the shed, and then typically in April the leaves begin to emerge again.

 When plants are in this state they cannot lose moisture, as luckily there are no leaves to supply.
 This means that you can safely take a plant out of its pot, or even dig it out of the ground and have the roots dangling in the air in some cases with no soil at all.
 If you did this when the plant had leaves on then it would die.
 Spring or summer is not the time to plant most plants as water loss through the leaves will occur when the plant hasn`t got the ability to replace it.